jevinskie/dagger/docs/index.rst

 :doc:`StackMaps`
   LLVM support for mapping instruction addresses to the location of values and allowing code to be patched.

+:doc:`SemanticsEmitterTableGen`
+   This document describes the SemanticsEmitter TableGen backend used to translate MCInst's to IR.

 Development Process Documentation
 =================================